-Financial aid is available to both full- and part-time undergraduate students who are U.S. citizens or eligible non-citizens.
+Financial aid is available to both full- and part-time degree-seeking undergraduate students and graduate students enrolled in a minimum of six credits who are U.S. citizens or eligible noncitizens.
 Audited courses, some repeated courses, and credit by examination are not counted as meeting enrollment requirements.
 A student receiving financial aid must demonstrate satisfactory progress toward degree completion.

-The Capitol Technology University student handbook contains additional information about financial aid at Capitol Technology University.
+The Capitol Technology University student handbook contains additional information about financial aid at the university.